like199/of-operator/README.md

 you can test the crd

-kubectl create -f ./config/samples/. kubectl get crd.
+kubectl create -f ./config/samples/

+kubectl get ofjob